WHAT DID THE ANCIENT RABBIS KNOW?

 In short, the prayer for the gender of the child in the Talmud transcends rational explanation.

-4. Forty days to three months: “Please don’t let the fetus become a sandal!”
+4. Forty days to 3 months: “Please don’t let the fetus become a sandal!”

 This prayer is designed to prevent gross physiological abnormalities in the development of the baby.
 The study of the progress and causes of congenital anomalies, a science that arose in the last two centuries, is called “teratology.”